 - DocBook V4.x is feature frozen.
-At the time of this writing DocBook V4.5 is the last version of DocBook in the V4.x series.
+DocBook V4.5 is the last version of DocBook in the V4.x series.
 Any new DocBook development, like the addition of new elements, will be done in DocBook V5.0.
 It is only matter of time before useful, new elements will be added into DocBook V5.0, but they are not likely to be back ported into DocBook V4.x.
 DocBook V4.x will be in maintenance mode and errata will be published if necessary. - DocBook V5.0 offers new functionality.
-Even the current version of DocBook V5.0 provides significant improvements over DocBook V4.x.
-For example there is general markup for annotations, a new and flexible system for linking, and unified markup for information sections using the info element. - DocBook V5.0 is more extensible.
-Having DocBook V5.0 in a separate namespace allows you to easily mix DocBook markup with other XML based languages like SVG, MathML, XHTML or even FooBarML. - DocBook V5.0 is easier to customize.
-RELAX NG offers many powerful constructs that make customization much easier than it would be using a DTD.
+DocBook V5.0 provides significant improvements over DocBook V4.x.
+For example there is general markup for annotations, a new and flexible system for linking, and unified markup for information sections using the info element.